ricardoues/Traffic-Sign-Classifier/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the frequency of the labels are distribuited in the range between 20 and 39.

 ![alt text][image1]

+It seems that some labels are more frequent than others in the training set, so that this is an unbalanced classification problem.

 ###Design and Test a Model Architecture